biojava/biojava.github.io/wiki/Dazzle:plugins.md

     fileName    string      Name of a GFF file which is read at startup. dotVersions     boolean     Interpret sequence names contains a '.' character as id.version.

+### Attributes

+The following attributes in the GFF file can be used:

+    Atttribute  field
+    id      the feature ID
+    href:       the LINK href

+### Example

 The Ldas plugin
 ---------------